WTFAcademy/WTF-Ethers/en/20_DecodeTx/readme.md

 ## Summary

-In this lesson, we introduced the `Interface` class in `ethers.js` and used it to decode transactions in the `mempool` for Uniswap.
+In this lesson, we use `Interface` object to decode pending transactions on Uniswap.